 How Much Do Plumber’s Helpers Make?

-Most plumber helpers earn a minimum of $40,000 per year as a starting salary, and their average hourly wage is $20 an hour.
+For a plumber helper’s salary, they a minimum of $40,000 per year as a starting salary, and their average hourly wage is $20 an hour.

 Pay varies widely by state and area, but the overall average is a decent starting point for any career in this plumbing.